This post contains affiliate links.

 And yet, that fact is not a reason for Netflix to catalog a fine horror movie like this one as “Teen Screams”.
 I don’t think it’s right, especially for adults watching it.
 Some may feel their intelligence insulted.

 If you don’t like gimmicky horrors or a movie that advertises itself as something bland, and then it’s a boorish horror tale, then don’t watch it.

 If you find it on Netflix and the genre “Teen Screams” puts you off, don’t pay it any attention.
 I endorse it as being an above-average horror movie.

 Those that love the multiverse theme should by all means watch this movie.
 Like I wrote at the beginning, it has a lot of “Donnie Darko” but is not as hard to understand as that movie.

 Do you know any other Instant Classic Horror Movies on Netflix

-If you do, please tell everyone else in the comments.
-Also, if you do not think that WISH UPON is an instant classic, then tell us, and specify the reason why you think so.
+If you do, please tell us in the comments.
+Also, if you do not think that “Wish Upon” is an instant classic, then tell us, and specify the reason why you think so.

 © Bholenath Valsan 2020-2021 — WISH UPON Review – Horror Movies on Netflix